LeoTran-tech/Fashion-MNIST-classification/README.md

 2. **Convolutional Neural Networks (CNN)**
 3. **Optimizer and Learning Rate Tuning**

-Each model was trained, tested, and compared based on accuracy, convergence speed, and generalization performance.
+Each model was trained, tested, and compared based on testing accuracy.

 ---